What is Creatine

 Overall it seems to make less of a difference when you take it than how consistently you take it.
 Creatine needs to be supplemented with every day to keep your stores high.

-However, I personally prefer to take it pre-workout as I want that ATP energy increase which it provides going into my workout and that is what I recommend you try as well.
+For this reason, I personally prefer to take it pre-workout as I want that ATP energy increase which it provides going into my workout and glycogen resynthesis happening during my workout!

 What is the Best Type of Creatine